gigalixir/gigalixir-cli/docs/source/main.rst

   - *App*: An app is your Elixir application.
   - *Release*: A release is a combination of a slug and a config which is deployed to a run container.
   - *Slug*: Each app is compiled and built into a slug.
 The slug is the actual code that is run in your containers.
 Each app will have many slugs, one for every deploy.
   - *Config*: A config is a set of key-value pairs that you use to configure your app.
+They are injected into your run container as environment variables.
   - *Replicas*: An app can have many replicas.
 A replica is a single instance of your app.
   - *Custom Domain*: A custom domain is a fully qualified domain that you control which you can set up to point to your app.
   - *Payment Method*: Your payment method is the credit card on file you use to pay your bill each month.